 With the global financial crisis at our door, the time has come for us to focus on our relationships more than ever.
+Here are my Six ways to ensure your relationship will survive financial difficulties.

 Have you heard the saying that love goes out the door when money disappears?
 I often hear from clients when relationships hit a bumpy road with money, and couples need help navigating through it.
 Research shows that one in four marriages break up because of money problems.